 Topic Overview In Year 9 Photography students use a Visual Diary to explore different artists, themes, concepts, materials and techniques.
 They refine their skill levels in different photographic mediums and use their exploration to inform the creation of a folio of Photographs.
-Content/Skills Practical skills in a wide range of photographic mediums.
+Content/Skills The course is designed so that you will develop: Practical skills in a wide range of photographic mediums.
 A positive attitude towards art and creativity.
 Critical and creative thinking that promotes problem solving and working through a creative process by planning and creating artworks.
 An understanding of the application of materials and techniques, as well as how the Art Elements and Principles are used in the creation of artworks.
 Literacy skills in analysis and interpretation of their own and other artists work from different cultures, historical and contemporary contexts.
 Visual Communication skills.
-Assessment Throughout the semester students will complete a range of assessment pieces including: Darkroom/Film techniques Digital Photography Photoshop Editing Artist Studies and responses
+Assessment Throughout the semester students will complete a range of assessment pieces including: Digital Photography Photoshop Editing Artist Studies and responses